blakeramos/PaaSForSaaS/README.md

 ![](./images/na.jpg " ")

-**Note**: This lab is intended to be a comprehensive full cloud showcase.
+**Note**: This lab is intended to be a subset of the full PaaSForSaaS showcase.
 As such, it is assumed a user going through this workshop will be provisioning resources and creating users from scratch.
 If you decide to use existing infrastructure or resources, be aware and keep note of your namings so resources don't overlap and conflict.

 **Note**: Additionally, as much as possible, do not stray away from the naming conventions used for resources in this workshop.
 You may run into errors if you do.